niandalu/pagenote/README.md

 # PageNote

+> A chrome plugin for personal use, feel free to fork

 Page Note is a chrome extension for annotating text on web pages.

 You can select text and annotate it with color and text notes.
 The notes are saved in a local database and can be replayed when page reopened.